BLOG

 While presents, funds and help are always incredibly appreciated, one can’t underestimate the value of a listening ear.
 It may be one of most valuable gifts to give a friend whose child has cancer or another illness!
 They are going through a lot of change, and not the good kind at that.
 They likely need someone to just listen, help them process it, and allow them to feel whatever they feel.

 Call, visit or text your friend to check in and provide an open, safe place for them to talk about whatever they want.
 Then truly, truly listen.
 The best listeners allow silence, room for thought and reflect back what they’ve heard.
 Your friend is not looking for medical advice.
 Or a story of someone you know who found a miraculous cure.
-Mostly, they just need to be heard.
+Mostly, they just need to someone to quietly listen.

 Want more ways to help children and their families cope with life-changing illnesses and injuries?
 Visit us a CaseforSmiles.org to get involved today!